Steps to getting married

 You will be required to supply personal identification and a postal address at this time.

-Option 2: I can order one for you BEFORE the wedding, and arrange for it to be posted to you via registered mail, once the marriage has been registered.
+Option 2: I can order one for you BEFORE the wedding, and arrange for it to be posted to you via registered mail.

 *Please note that it is NOT a legal requirement that you change your name, but you WILL need a government issued certificate of marriage if you wish to do so.